sophie2chance2/docker-airflow/README.md

    Might take a minute to load
    Use the default username and password (airflow/airflow) to login if prompted

+## How to Stop

+1. Run `docker-compose down` to stop the docker container

 ## Initial Set Up

 USED THIS TUTORIAL: https://www.youtube.com/watch?v=K9AnJ9_ZAXE